Updated by Mollie Johanson

 Stuff the pillow, pushing the stuffing into the tooth roots and the crown first.
 Then, fill the entire pillow until it is the firmness that you desire.
 For a smooth and even fill, add the stuffing in small pieces.

 Slip stitch the opening shut when you are happy with how full and firm the pillow feels.

 Finish the Tooth Fairy Pillow

 To add an extra touch to the edge of the pillow, top stitch around the tooth shape by hand.
-Use running stitch and 3 strands of embroidery floss in a coordinating color.
+Use running stitch and three strands of embroidery floss in a coordinating color.

-Your new pillow is ready for a visit from the tooth fairy!
-There's no need to hide a tooth under a regular pillow when you have this adorable cushion sitting near a bed.
+Your new pillow is now ready for a visit from the tooth fairy!
+There's no need to hide a tooth under a regular pillow when you have this adorable cushion sitting by the bed.